bhanuteja2001/Take-home-DE/README.md

    - **Transformer**: Processes each message by hashing sensitive fields and formatting timestamps.
    - **Summary Printer**: Maintains processing statistics and publishes summaries to `summary-output`.

-### Hashing

-- **Purpose**: Hashing is used to protect sensitive information such as IP addresses and device IDs.
-By converting these fields into fixed-length hashes using SHA-256, we ensure that sensitive data is anonymized while maintaining the ability to uniquely identify records for analytical purposes.

 ## Data Flow